Does your team suffer from this common workplace ailment?

-The real question is how to build a culture of transparency, and we believe that you can’t do it without a tool that makes all communication and information accessible to everyone.
+The real question is how to build a culture of transparency, and we believe that you can’t do it without a team management tool that makes all communication and information accessible to everyone.

 The vast majority of the time, office politics are an unintentional byproduct of poor communication.
 At some point throughout your career, of course, you’ll probably encounter a handful of jerks and run-of-the-mill nepotism.
 But let’s assume that most of the time, you work with people like yourself—fundamentally good at heart, but flawed and human and prone to the occasional error.
 You all want to succeed, but the tools you’re working with simply don’t empower you to succeed well together.